-The Board remains committed to promoting the wellbeing of our staff.
+The Board's remains committed to promoting the wellbeing of our staff.
 Laithwaite's Wine holds Certified Workplace status from the Great Place to Work Institute, and is ranked for 2023 in the categories "UK's Best Workplaces (large business)" and "UK's Best Workplaces for Wellbeing (large business)".
-We were also pleased to achieve Great Place to Work certification in both Australia and India for the first time.
 The certification is the result of independent accreditation based on employee feedback, which the Board considers to be a strong endorsement of our approach to employee interests.

-This year, we engaged our financial wellness partner, Nudge, to provide a webinar for UK-based employees covering various aspects of personal financial management in direct response to concerns about increases in the cost of living.
+This year, we engaged our financial wellness partner, Nudge, to provide a webinar for employees covering various aspects of personal financial management in direct response to concerns about increases in the cost of living.
 Our partnership also provides employees with access to resources from Nudge on an ongoing basis.

 The Board also continues to support initiatives which demonstrate our commitment to promote equality, diversity and an inclusive business culture.
-In the last financial year, we have held events to mark a number of national and international diversity celebrations, including Black History Month, Pride Month and International Women's Day.
+In the last financial year we have held events to mark a number of national and international diversity celebrations, including Black History Month, Pride Month and International Women's Day.
 Just after the end of the financial year, in July 2023 we were pleased to celebrate South Asian Heritage Month for the first time.
 Our approach to these celebrations is to provide a forum for our employees to share personal experiences with colleagues of different backgrounds in an informal, relatable and thought-provoking way.
 The Board and executive management team fully support the principles of equality and inclusion within our workforce and also within our business partnerships - an example of the latter is our collaboration with Queer Britain through the Madame F wine brand.